laitanawe/nextflow-programming/setup.md

 ---

 ## Download files
-You need to download some files to follow this lesson.
-You don't need to redo these steps if you already downloaded the demo files.
+For the Nextflow course demo, you need to download some files to follow the lesson.
+You don’t need to redo these steps if you already downloaded the demo files.

-For the Nextflow lesson, you need to download some files to follow the lesson.
 1. Make a directory called "nfdemo" on the Desktop  and cd into the nfdemo directory.
 (To create the demo directory in your Desktop, you can use: `mkdir -pv ~/Desktop/nfdemo`) (To cd into the demo directory in your Desktop, you can use: `cd ~/Desktop/nfdemo`)